University of Ghana: Man Cries Out As Relative Is Placed on Fee-Paying Programme, Shares Details

 The University of Ghana has set up an Admissions Assistance Desk to aid newly admitted students for the 2025/2026 academic year.

-The university explained that the desk would be located at the University of Ghana Stadium, operating from Tuesday, December 9, 2025, to Tuesday, December 23, 2025.
+The university explained that the UG desk would be located at its stadium, operating from December 9, 2025, to December 23, 2025.

 The statement explained that the main issues the desk would address would centre on guidance regarding admission processes, enquiries, and related support services.